nvbogu/Natural-Language-Understanding-API/README.md

 ## How to train the model

-In this section you will learn how quickly you can change the training data and change the entity extractor pipeline and fit the model to your needs.
+In this section you will learn how quickly you can change the training data and change the entity extractor pipeline thus your model running on the rasa server will meet your individual needs.

 Activate your virtual environment and move to the repository folder (explained above).